-- 1) The ten-year review shall consist of an assessment of: - a) County growth allocations and the degree to which such allocations are being achieved; - b) The effectiveness of the Plan in protecting water quality, heritage resources, natural resources and habitat and the general environment within the Town; - c) The continuing relevance of the vision that forms the basis of all policies found in this Plan; - d) The degree to which the objectives of this Plan have been met; - e) The amount and location of lands available for urban development; - f) Whether the Town has realized a desirable balance of commercial and industrial assessment in relation to residential assessment; - g) The Town's role within the County and its relationship with other municipalities; - i.
-Development trends in the County and their effect on development in Petrolia Town; and, - ii.
-Matters which are necessary to address to ensure consistency with or conformity to County and Provincial Plans and policy documents.
+- a) The ten-year review shall consist of an assessment of: - County growth allocations and the degree to which such allocations are being achieved; - ii.
+The effectiveness of the Plan in protecting water quality, heritage resources, natural resources and habitat and the general environment within the Town; - iii.
+The continuing relevance of the vision that forms the basis of all policies found in this Plan; - iv.
+The degree to which the objectives of this Plan have been met; - v.
+The amount and location of lands available for urban development; - vi.
+Whether the Town has realized a desirable balance of commercial and industrial assessment in relation to residential assessment; - vii.
+The Town's role within the County and its relationship with other municipalities: - 1.
+Development trends in the County and their effect on development in Petrolia Town; and, - 2.
+Matters which are necessary to address to ensure consistency with or conformity to County and Provincial Plans and policy documents. - b) Lands located within the General Commercial, Highway Commercial and Industrial shall not be converted to another use except with the support of a Municipal Comprehensive Review prepared and supported by the Town and County.
+In undertaking a Municipal Comprehensive Review, it shall be demonstrated that:

-- 2) Lands located within the General Commercial, Highway Commercial and Industrial shall not be converted to another use except with the support of a Municipal Comprehensive Review prepared and supported by the Town and County.
-In undertaking a Municipal Comprehensive Review, it shall be demonstrated that: - a) There is a need for the conversion; - b) The Town will meet the employment forecasts articulated in the County of Lambton Official Plan; - c) The conversion will not adversely affect the overall viability of the employment area and the achievement of intensification or density targets or other policies of this Plan; - d) There is existing or planned infrastructure to accommodate the proposed use; The lands are not required over the long term for employment purposes for which they are designated; and, - e) Cross-jurisdictional issues have been considered.
+- i.
+There is a need for the conversion; - ii.
+The Town will meet the employment forecasts articulated in the County of Lambton Official Plan; - iii.
+The conversion will not adversely affect the overall viability of the employment area and the achievement of intensification or density targets or other policies of this Plan; - iv.
+There is existing or planned infrastructure to accommodate the proposed use; The lands are not required over the long term for employment purposes for which they are designated; and, - v.
+Cross-jurisdictional issues have been considered.